DaMa-Team/DaMaCrypt-Server/README.md

 Java based, encrypted chat project

-This is the client-side of the DaMa-Crypt chat project.
+This is the server-side of the DaMa-Crypt chat project.

 The goal of DaMa-Crypt is to grant a encrypted chat system to everyone.
 The messages you send to your chat partners are your private stuff.
 Nobody should have the right to read and know what you're talking about.